 The sequence whereby queries are executed is shown below:

 The client’s N1QL query is shown entering the Query Service at the left-hand side.
 The Query Processor performs its Parse routine, to validate the submitted statement, then creates the execution Plan.
-Scan operations are then performed on the relevant index, by accessing the Index Service.
+Scan operations are then performed on the relevant index, by accessing the Index Service or the Search Service.
 Next, Fetch operations are performed by accessing the Data Service, and the data duly returned is used in Join operations.
 The Query Service continues by performing additional processing, which includes Filter, Aggregate, and Sort operations.
 Note the degree of parallelism with which operations are frequently performed, represented by the vertically aligned groups of right-pointing arrows.

 The Query Service supports queries made in the N1QL query language.
 As well as providing a rich variety of query-options, N1QL allows statements to be prepared, so that the parsing and compiling of plans is completed prior to execution; and permits consistency-levels to be configured.
 For detailed information, see N1QL Language Reference.